 Campsite 43 on Stillwater Reservoir

 Although the highlight of this wild forest is the Otter Creek Horse Trail system, there are still many hiking opportunities in Independence River Wild Forest.
 Panther Pond Lean To and Pine Lake Lean To are two lean tos in the wild forest available for use.
 Below are just some hikes to try in this area.
 The most popular hike in Independence River Wild Forest is taking the Beach Millpond Trail to Gleasmans Falls on the Independence River.
-This 2.9 mile hike to the falls is featured in numerous hiking guide books.

 The short scenic 0.3 mile Sunday Creek Trail and an access trail that leads into the "trail-less" remote Pepperbox Wilderness are located at the Moshier Falls trailhead.
 Taking Stillwater Road will also take you to the McCarthy Road Trailhead for Sunday Lake.
 Many drive to the lake (4x4 needed for final section), try parking along McCarthy Road and take the short hike of just under a half mile to Sunday Lake.
 What about a one mile hike to remote Halfmoon Lake?